Helmet Library user regulations

 Helmet libraries are open for everybody.
 Anyone who follows the customer regulations is allowed to use the libraries’ collections, services and customer facilities.
-For your own part you are obliged to use library materials, media and facilities in an appropriate way.
+You are obliged to use library materials, media and facilities in an appropriate way.

-When you receive a library card (a customer registration number) or when you accept being a guarantor, you are committed to follow these user regulations and the potential changes of the regulations.
+When you receive a library card (a customer registration number) or when you accept becoming a contact person, you are committed to follow these user regulations and the potential changes of the regulations.
 The current user regulations and the separate instructions and rules about the various appliances to be used at the library along with the rights to use them are to be found at www.helmet.fi -> Info -> Using the library.

 Library card is a card or a customer registration number in some other form approved by the library (later in this text referred to as library card).

-Along with the library card you will need a PIN code, if you wish to use the library’s web services, lending machines or customer computers.
+Along with the library card you will need a PIN code, if you wish to use the library’s web services, lending machines, customer computers and self-service libraries.
 You will get the PIN code from the library or mobile library when you present a valid ID card approved by the library.
 The PIN code will not be given by e-mail or phone.

 Loans, returns and renewals

-You may not have more than 100 items on loan at the same time of which no more than 5 console games.
+You may have simultaneously 100 loans of which 5 can be console games.
 The loan period varies from 1 day to 28 days.
 You will find specific information about the loan periods in the appendix of the user regulations.
-Visual recordings and games will not be lent to a customer who does not fulfill the age limits approved by Kansallisen Audiovisuaalisen Instituutin Mediakasvatus- ja kuvaohjelmayksikkö MEKU (Media education and visual program unit of National Audiovisual Institute).
+Movies and games will not be lent to a customer who does not fulfill the age limits approved by Kansallisen Audiovisuaalisen Instituutin Mediakasvatus- ja kuvaohjelmayksikkö MEKU (Media education and visual program unit of National Audiovisual Institute).

+Due dates are on the check-out receipt.
 Please return your loans on the due date at the latest.
-You can return the material to any HelMet library during its opening hours.
+You can return the material to any Helmet library during its opening hours.
 If you wish you can get a receipt of the return.
 Some libraries have so-called returning boxes.
 The items returned via the returning box are registered as returned on the next opening day of the library.
 Returning your loans via a returning box is on your own responsibility.

-You will receive a due date reminder 2 days before the due date if you have a functioning email address in the library’s customer register and you have chosen email as the notification method.
-You can also receive the due date reminders as text messages if you subscribe to SMS alerts, which are subject to a charge.
+You can receive a notification of an approaching due date 48 hours in advance, if you have a functioning email address in the library’s client register and you have chosen email as your preferred way of communication.
+You can also receive the notification by SMS, which is liable to a fee.

-The first reminder concerning items that are overdue is sent 14 days after the due date, the second reminder 28 days after the due date.
+The first reminder of overdue loans will be sent 14 days after the due date, the second reminder 28 days after the due date.
 The first reminder can also be received by email.
-The HelMet library system also sends reminders on unpaid payments in order to avoid the expiration of the debt.
+The Helmet library system also sends reminders on unpaid payments in order to avoid the expiration of the debt.

 You will lose the right to borrow

-if you fail to pay your penalties when they have amounted to or exceeded the sum indicated in the payments appendix
+• if you fail to pay your overdue fees when they have amounted to or exceeded the sum indicated in the payments appendix

 An exception to the above is a borrower who has started the process of a loan arrangement and whose debt to the library belongs to the freezing of payments.
 In the case of a debt like this, the debtor may not be targeted by the loss of borrowing rights due to a delay in payment.